olebole/irafdoc/doc/language.task.rst

   <!-- BeginSection: 'DESCRIPTION' -->
   <p>
   The <i>task</i> statement defines a new task to the CL, and is required before the task can be run from the CL.
-The new task is added to the <tt>"current package"</tt>, i.e., the package that is listed when <tt>"?"</tt> is entered.
+The new task is added to the <span style="font-family: monospace;">"current package"</span>, i.e., the package that is listed when <span style="font-family: monospace;">"?"</span> is entered.
 Any task definitions made since the current package was entered will be discarded when the package is exited.
   </p>